Advanced Setup

 Note that there are 3 variations of your call sign at Echolink e.g.: W6WNG, W6WNG-L, W6WNG-R – each must be “validated” separately at EchoLink, they will not be usable until they have.
 EchoLink is now requiring that ClearNodes must use the -L or -R version (sysop mode).
 It is typical to use the “-L” version on a simplex node like ClearNode.
 The current versions of the ClearNode mobile apps will not allow you to use the non-sysop version of your callsign.

-Announce mode: At the bottom of the “EchoLink Setup Section” – Echolink provides a secondary option that allows connect/disconnect announcements to state the Node #, or optionally, the Callsign for the connection.
+Announce mode: At the bottom of the “EchoLink Setup Section” – EchoLink provides a secondary option that allows connect/disconnect announcements to state the Node #, or optionally, the Callsign for the connection.
 Note that “Voice telemetry” in the “Telemetry Section” must be enabled for this option to have any effect.

-Pi Operating System Setup
+Operating System Setup

 At the bottom of the Node Details page is a link to the “Operating System Setup” page.
 We will be implementing configuration of the Raspberry Pi’s Linux operating system on this page.